franciscoengenheiro/concurrent-problem-sets/README.md

 A base implementation of the entire system was provided in order to facilitate the development of the solution, and uses the following design:

-- Each server instance has **one thread** to listen for new connections and creates a client instance for each.
+- Each server instance has a **accept thread** to listen for new connections and creates a client instance for each.
 Most of the time, this thread will be blocked waiting for a new connection to be accepted by the server.

 - Each client instance uses **two** threads: